FOMBL PROJECT UPDATE 21st October 2023

 8. BIRD ENCLAVES/hedgerow/copse planting

-FoMBL have now had agreement to establish 2 new bird enclaves at toddler's playground next to tennis courts and at the fenced Links wildflower meadow.
+FoMBL have now had agreement to establish 2 new bird enclaves at toddlers' playground next to tennis courts and at the fenced Links wildflower meadow.
 Low bushes including hazel, hawthorn, blackthorn, juniper and dog rose have been ordered for autumn planting.
 David Kyles has now linked with James Gillespie's school to involve children with planting areas of low bushes and trees at South Links opposite the school.
 FoMBL to assist.
 Funding by Million Trees project.

 9. FUTURE PROJECTS